 people have downloaded it

 Launch the Handbrake Alternative and import H.264/H.265 files to the software.
 You can click the "Add File" button to load it.
 Or you can directly drag the videos from your computer to this program.
 Or click "Add Blu-ray" or "Add DVD" to load Blu-ray/DVD movies.

 Click the "Select Format" bar and on the output list, we recommend you to choose the "Format -> Video -> MP4" as the target format.
 Of course, you can also set DivX, MOV, WMV, MPEG-2, etc as the output format as you need.

-Tip: Click the Settings icon to adjust video and audio parameters, like audio&video bitrate, video size, channel as you need.
+Tip: Click the Settings icon to adjust video and audio parameters, like bitrate, video size, audio channel as you need.

 Click the "Start" icon after all settings, and the Handbrake alternative tool will start encoding video to a format you've selected immediately.
 After the conversion, just click "Open" button to locate the output files.
 You can now use your converted video files anywhere you want them: playing, editing or uploading.